eradiate/eradiate/docs/rst/user_guide/unit_guide_user.rst

      :func:`pint.set_application_registry` will not propagate to Eradiate and will break Eradiate's unit support.

-Another way of initialising our 100 km-high atmosphere would then be
+Another way of initializing our 100 km-high atmosphere would then be

 .. doctest::